 It was an early example of radical, alternative journalism – and most of it was in dialect.
 Staton’s mantle was picked up by another Boltonian, Allen Clarke (pictured) – better known as ‘Teddy Ashton’ who pioneered a form of Lancashire writing that was accessible, radical and entertaining.
 My updated and enlarged edition of his biography is now available.

 The present-day Lancashire Loominary is about promoting a sense of Lancashire pride and identity which is radical and inclusive – pretty much what the likes of Staton and Allen Clarke were about in their day.

 My occasional blog The Northern Weekly Salvo, can be read here, along with numerous other things: http://lancashireloominary.co.uk/index.html/northern-weekly-salvo

-I also have a website dedicated to my photographic work.
+I also have a website which includes my photographic work.
 ‘Paul Salveson Photography: Places, Trains and Factories’ is at www.paulsalveson.org.uk but is still at the ‘development’ stage.
-Here’s an image of NCB loco ‘Harry’ at Astley Bridge Colliery in 1969.
+Here’s an image of NCB loco ‘Harry’ at Astley Green Colliery in 1969.

 My latest book is a collection of railway short stories, mostly set in the North-West.
 Last Train from Blackstock Junction is published by Platform 5 and can be bought via their website: www.platform5.com